ManuYadav/BankApp/README.md

 # Application stack
 We are going to use the standard J2EE enterprise application stack.
-For starters we are going to use Java, JSP/Servlets, Oracle DB, Weblogic, Linux, Docker, Github
+For starters we are going to use Java, JSP/Servlets, Oracle DB, Weblogic, Linux, Docker, Github.

+# Test comments
+This is a test comment added for checking the atom git plus capability